 [Email]

-If you don’t hear back from the hiring manager with a response to your job application email, you can send them a follow-up after a few days.
+If you don’t hear back from the hiring manager with a response to your email, you can send them a follow-up after a few days.
 Getting reminded about follow-up emails is hard, but you can let Spark Email do all the heavy lifting for you.

 Spark Email has lots of other wonderful features to improve your email experience, and you’ll start loving email again in no time.